paulmowat/paulmowat.github.io/data/blog/how-we-moved-from-artifactory-and-saved-200k/part-1-planning.md

 summary: 'A 5-part blog post by Alex Harrington and Paul Mowat covering the migration of 25 TB of artefacts from JFrog Artifactory to a custom solution we created for Advanced, achieving significant cost efficiency.
 This part covers our approach to planning.'
 ---

+## Preface

+This blog series was written to cover a large project I helped lead at work for [Advanced](https://www.oneadvanced.com) with my colleague Alex Harrington.
+It was a challenging project with very tight timeline, but also very interesting and rewarding.

 ## Introduction

-A 5-part blog post by Alex Harrington and myself covering the migration of 25 TB of artefacts from JFrog Artifactory to a custom solution we created for [Advanced](https://www.oneadvanced.com), achieving significant cost efficiency.
+A 5-part blog post by Alex Harrington and Paul Mowat covering the migration of 25 TB of artefacts from JFrog Artifactory to a custom solution we created for [Advanced](https://www.oneadvanced.com), achieving significant cost efficiency.

 ## A journey